R-unic/roblox-cr/README.md

 ## Gotchas

 All identifiers are converted to PascalCase during compilation.
 This is due to Crystal not allowing the use of PascalCase identifiers for method names and class members.
-This means you need to be mindful of naming conflicts.<br>
+This means you need to be mindful of naming conflicts.
 Say you have a class, `A`, and you create a new instance of that class using `A.new` and assign it to a variable called `a`.
 The `A` class name will be overwritten by the `a` variable.<br>
 If you have any better solutions, please make a pull request.

 ## Likely to be added